Flexible loans for Washington’s small businesses & nonprofits

 Fewer than 50 employees

-Small businesses must have been in business for at least one year prior to the date of application OR, the business must meet one of the following criteria:
+Been in business for at least one year prior to time of application

 Loan use is flexible.